111hemant111/robotic_arm_for_disabled/README.md

 ## Status
 Completed.
 Last update Aug 2018.
 Refer to 'Scope for Improvement' section.

+## Components used
+For the extensive list of components used, please refer to the [project report](/docs/report.pdf).

 ## Finished product
 ![Final product](docs/arm_pose.JPG?raw=true "Final product")